ZengFLab/Endotypist_XMBD/README.md

 # <img src="./logo.png" alt="drawing" width="300">
  Endotypist<sup>XMBD</sup> introduces the concept of active noise control, which has achieved remarkable success in the field of acoustics, to the domain of single-cell omics.
-It employs an adaptive filtering algorithm, implemented through deep random-effects modelling, to isolate signals originating from various sources.
+It employs an adaptive algorithm, implemented through deep random-effects modelling, to isolate signals originating from various sources.

 The analogy between the adaptive noise cancelling model in acoustics and Endotypist<sup>XMBD</sup>:
  ![The analogy between the adaptive noise cancelling methods of acoustics and Endotypist<sup>XMBD</sup>](./anc_cover.png)